 More waterfalls can be found at the northern seaside cliffs and valleys of the Kohala coast.
-These falls are more difficult to visit and include the last of our favorites: the Hi’ilawe falls.
+These falls are more difficult to visit and include the last of our favorites that can only be seen from a distance: the Hiʻilawe falls.

-The Rainbow Falls in Hilo are the easiest waterfalls to visit on the Big Island.
+The Rainbow Falls are the easiest waterfalls to see on the Big Island.
 This broad waterfall in the Wailuku river is conveniently located within Hilo town.
 The best time to visit the rainbow falls is in the early morning because this is when you have the most chance to see rainbows in the spray of the waterfall.

-The Pe’epe’e Falls are located about 1.5 miles upstream the rainbow falls, at the Wailuku river on the end of Wailuku drive.
-These falls are a bit smaller than the rainbow falls, and thus also far less crowded.
+The Peʻepeʻe Falls are located about 1.5 miles upstream the rainbow falls, at the Wailuku river on the end of Wailuku drive.
+These falls are smaller than the rainbow falls but also far less crowded.
 If you are visiting the rainbow falls and have the time and interest to see another set of waterfalls you should check out these falls.
-If you are short on time, we recommend that you limit yourself to the more spectacular ‘Akaka and Rainbow waterfalls.
+If you are short on time, we recommend that you limit yourself to the more spectacular ʻAkaka and Rainbow waterfalls.

 These falls form also the access to a popular local swimming spot called the ‘boiling pots’.
 Swimming here can be dangerous and sometimes lethal.
-Please don’t take the risk – there are many places more suitable for swimming in Hilo.
+Please don’t take the risk – there are many places more suitable for swimming in Hilo (the beach!).

 The Umauma falls are three waterfalls in close proximity to the Umauma River, 16 miles north of Hilo on the Hamakua coast.

 Access to the overview for the waterfalls lies on private land which is being managed by the Umauma Experience.
-Access costs $10 per person (2016), which also buys you access to their garden [more information on the Umauma experience website].
+Access costs $12 per person (2021), which also buys you access to their garden (read more on the Umauma experience website).
 You can also see these waterfalls as part of a zipline tour.

-The Hi’ilawe waterfall is one of the tallest waterfalls of Hawaii.
+The Hiʻilawe waterfall is one of the tallest waterfalls of Hawaʻi.
 The total height of the falls is about 1,450 feet (442m), with a highest direct drop of 1,201 feet (366m)!

-You can see the Hi’ilawe falls from inside Waipi’o valley.
-You can drive down yourself (only with 4×4, see link above), or get down to the valley floor as part of a horseback riding tour of Waipi’o Valley.
+Hiking to the waterfall is not possible as the trail crosses private property, but you can see the Hiʻilawe falls from many places within Waipiʻo valley.
+Drive down yourself (only with 4WD), or get down to the valley floor as part of a horseback riding tour in the valley.

-Note that the river feeding the waterfalls is used for irrigation purposes.
+Good to know: the river feeding Hiʻilawe is used for irrigation purposes.
 This can cause the falls to be (almost) dry even during the wet season.